This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Exfoliating before shaving your legs removes dead skin cells and unclogs pores, preparing your skin for a smoother, closer shave.

-This process also reduces the risk of irritation and razor bumps, but it also helps you achieve silky-smooth legs that last longer.
+This process also reduces the risk of irritation and razor bumps, which can be especially painful for those with coarse or curly hair prone to ingrown hairs remedies, but it also helps you achieve silky-smooth legs that last longer.

 Smoother Shave